 Back in 1995, pioneering HBO horror anthology show Tales From The Crypt decided to make the jump to the big screen with the rollicking gore extravaganza Demon Knight.
 Enthusiastically directed by Ernest Dickinson (best known for being Spike Lee’s cinematographer) and featuring a suprisingly starry cast and a virtual monsoon of gooey special effects and cinematic plasma, it took it’s far out, Evil Dead style concept and book ended it with intros and outros by the pun spewing, cracking corpse we all know and love as the Crypt Keeper.
 Making just enough of a splash to warrant another trip to the crypt, a second, completely different, story was cooked up (by Back To The Future veterans Robert Zemeckis and Bob Gale, no less), but this time round the funky balance of the first movie was off and instead we got a thin blooded vampire romp that sucked in all the wrong ways.

-Caleb is directed to a secret brothel located under a funeral home that can be accessed by a chute hidden in the crematorium furnace that you slide down while inside a coffin (how desperate would you have to be for some lovin’ to have to go through all of that rigamarole) which leads to a harem loaded with topless women.
+Caleb is directed to a secret brothel located under a funeral home that can be accessed by a chute hidden in a crematorium furnace that you slide down while sat inside a coffin (how desperate would you have to be for some lovin’ to have to go through all of that rigamarole) which leads to a harem loaded with topless women.
 So far, so suspect; but things get even worse when it’s revealed that the bordello is run by Lilith, the recently resurrected “mother of all vampires” who has the rather novel way of feeding by launching her prehensile tongue down a poor bastard’s throat and pushing their heart out through their ribcage from the inside.

-Featuring more scattered breasts than a gas explosion in KFC and less subtlety than a octopus’ lap dance, Bordello Of Blood is a crass, cartoonish gorefest that forgets that in among all the boobs and copiously spraying bodily fluids, it’s supposed to be actually, y’know, funny.
+Featuring more scattered breasts than a gas explosion in KFC and less subtlety than an octopus’ lap dance, Bordello Of Blood is a crass, cartoonish gorefest that forgets that in among all the boobs and copiously spraying bodily fluids, it’s supposed to be actually, y’know, funny.
 Now don’t misunderstand me, I love me some ridiculous comedy horror, but if such geniuses such as Sam Raimi and Peter Jackson have taught us anything it that you need to be smart to make something wilfully so stupid.

 Literally no one was expecting something called Bordello Of Blood to be a Freudian dissection of the sexual appetites of buxom vampires working in the skin trade but the parade of obese farting corpses and dialogue in the quality of “How would to like to take the skin express to tuna town?” tests the patience instead of tickling the funny bone.

-There’s some neat imagination in some of the nicely canny casting with a couple of familiar faces plucked directly from two of the most recognizable vampire flicks from the 80’s with Fright Night’s Chris Sarandon and The Lost Boy’s Corey Feldman making a welcome appearance but the rest of the cast are as draining as the vamps who populate this flick.
+There’s some neat imagination in some of the nicely canny casting with a couple of familiar faces plucked directly from two of the most recognizable vampire flicks from the 80’s with Fright Night’s Chris Sarandon and The Lost Boy’s Corey Feldman making a welcome appearance; but the rest of the cast are as draining as the vamps who populate this flick.

-Terminally snide stand-up comedian Dennis Miller turns his incredibly punchable character into an unbearable maelstrom of smarm, former girlfriend of Sylvester Stallone, Angie Everhart, tries to make her flame-haired villainess alluring simply by borrowing Michelle Pfeiffer’s Catwoman vocal chords and everyone else is content to wildly overact like their in some messed up panto fueled entirely by liberal doses of Spanish Fly but not even some admittedly imaginative splatter can hold the interest for long….
+Terminally snide stand-up comedian Dennis Miller turns his incredibly punchable character into an unbearable maelstrom of smarm; former girlfriend of Sylvester Stallone, Angie Everhart, tries to make her flame-haired villainess alluring simply by borrowing Michelle Pfeiffer’s Catwoman vocal chords; and everyone else is content to wildly overact like their in some messed up panto fueled entirely by liberal doses of Spanish Fly but not even some admittedly imaginative splatter can hold the interest for long….

 Never mind the crypt, Bordello Of Blood is exactly the sort of tale that crematoriums are made for…